Are you a children's book writer looking for additional feedback on a manuscript?

 How to get a critique

 Please contact me via email with a couple of sentences about you, your project, and any specific questions you may have about revising your project.
-I will confirm with you that I can critique your project at this time and then send you further instructions.
+(If you are requesting a full critique of a middle grade novel, I will typically send a brief set of questions to help us both gauge if it's the right time for a full critique on that particular project.)
+Then, I will confirm with you that I can critique your project at this time and send you further instructions.
 Please be sure your manuscript is in a Word document since I work with the Track Changes feature.

 Testimonials from clients